xh/hoist-core/README.md

 #### Impersonation

-:sunglasses: Administrators have access to an impersonation mode where they can "act as" another user in the context of the application.
+😎 Administrators have access to an impersonation mode where they can "act as" another user in the context of the application.
 This process is managed by `IdentityService`, which exposes several public methods for entering and exiting impersonation mode.
 When active, `IdentityService.getUser()` will return the user being impersonated, while